 El Yunque National Forest

 Located a short drive from San Juan (a little over an hour), you will find a stunning tropical rainforest, the only one in the US.
-There are two entry time windows, one morning and one afternoon and you pay per car.
-Don’t forget to make a reservation before your visit.
+It’s first come first serve entry starting at 8 am in the morning.
+You can check out the access roads and all current information on their official site.

 Afternoon options